Updated 5th May 2021

-Different groups and individuals will have different goals for discussion groups, and it may be worth clarifying your group’s goals to help ensure you meet these goals.
+It may be worth clarifying your group’s goals to ensure you meet them.
+Some goals might be

-- To exchange ideas, deepen learning and inspire action towards doing the most good
+- To inspire action towards doing the most good

-- To support the development and participation of those familiar with and committed to the effective altruism community
+- To support the development of people committed to the effective altruism community

 - To promote the importance of critical thinking and knowing how to change your mind

-- Some people are happy to read/watch the material in advance, but if your text is short consider doing the reading/viewing/listening at the event, rather than as preparation.
+- Some people are happy to read, watch or listen to material in advance.
+But if your text is short, consider looking over the content at the event, rather than as preparation.

-- Unless you know you’ve got a particularly dedicated time-rich group of people, then 30 mins is a good maximum amount of preparation time.
+- Unless you know you’ve got a dedicated group of time-rich people, 30 minutes is usually a good amount of preparation time.
 Reading speed varies a lot, but about 200 words a minute is reasonable if the text isn’t too difficult.

 There are a few strategies for coming up with discussion questions:

-- Before the event set questions for people to answer while reading.
-This can provide focus while reading, and provide a starting point for the discussion.
+Before the event, consider providing questions alongside the reading and ask people to bring in their answers.
+These questions can focus the reading and act as a starting point for the discussion.
 Some generic questions are listed here.

-- Some groups may wish to organise smaller, more intense reading groups, where you do expect the reading to be completed in advance.
-This could be particularly useful if you have a small group of people wanting to work through a particular book or subject area together.
-If you choose to organise discussion groups like this it might be best to publicise that you are planning to start a regular discussion group on a certain topic/series of topics to see who is interested, but make each individual event private.
+- Some groups may wish to organise smaller, more intense events, where almost everyone does the reading in advance.
+This approach works for people wanting to go through a particular book or subject area more thoroughly.
+To start, publicise your group as a regular discussion group on your chosen topic to see who’s interested, and then make each meeting private.

-- An ideal group size is 5 to 8 members - allowing for rich discussion, several different points of view, but also isn’t so large that people struggle to contribute their voice.
+- The ideal group size is 5 to 8 people.
+You allow for rich discussion, several points of view, and enough space for everyone to contribute.

 Pick a facilitator

-- Ideally the facilitator is well-prepared with notes, possible discussion questions and comments.
+- The facilitator would ideally be well-prepared with notes, possible discussion questions, and comments.

-- Think about a reasonable length for a discussion, and decide when the finish time is.
-After that time people may wish to hang around for drinks or more casual chats.
+- Think about a reasonable length for a discussion and decide when the finish time is.
+After that, allow people to hang around for more casual chatter.

-- Start with providing drinks or snacks if you have them, and welcoming people.
+- Start with welcoming people and providing drinks and snacks if you have them.

-Unless you all know each other well, use name tags to make it easier to refer to each other, get everyone to introduce themselves and consider a small icebreaker exercise.
+- Unless you all know each other well, use name tags to make it easier to refer to each other.

 Read or view the material if it wasn’t assigned as pre-reading.

-If you take notes during a discussion group, it is often better to use pen and paper, then transfer to a computer later.
+- Taking notes can be handy.
+It’s often better to use a pen and paper and transfer the notes to a computer later.
 Using a laptop, while seemingly more convenient, can reduce eye contact and engagement.